Firstly, this is not a Prudential-sponsored blog post.

 Sharing is not caring

-What Prudential has introduced goes more than reducing the premium of its private hospital rider.
+What Prudential has introduced goes beyond just reducing the premium of its private hospital rider.

 It can make the premium lower for all its clients.